ugoogalizer/aqi/README.md

 }
 ```

-Inspiration for this implementation came from: https://auth0.com/blog/developing-restful-apis-with-python-and-flask/ and http://mattrichardson.com/Raspberry-Pi-Flask/
+Inspiration for this REST implementation came from: https://auth0.com/blog/developing-restful-apis-with-python-and-flask/ and http://mattrichardson.com/Raspberry-Pi-Flask/

 ## Optional Steps